sadrasabouri/mafia/README.md

 # mafia
 :dollar: Web Server Application For Mafia Game Playing On Local Network

-Playing mafia game made easy simply by having
+Playing mafia game made easy simply by having:
 + a system to run <b>mafia</b> on it (We call it FekroBot)
-+ a hotspot that can provide a local host for us (your WIFI modem or your mobile hotspot) There you go, lets play some mafia :sunglasses:.
++ a hotspot that can provide a local host for us (your WIFI modem or your mobile hotspot)

+There you go, lets play some mafia :sunglasses:.

 ## Usage